open-source-bootcamp/bootcamp-guide/presentations/team-contributions/slides.md

 <!--

-Project owners - decide which issue you want to work on.
+Project maintainers - decide which issue you want to work on.

 When you have decided, lets form groups based off interest and get to work